-In order to find a location, contacting community centers, hospitals, church halls and business parks has been helpful as the space offered tends to be less expensive and public transportation is often nearby.
+In order to find a location, contacting community centers, hospitals, church halls, and business parks have been helpful as space offered tends to be less expensive and public transportation is often nearby.
 People are often very interested to learn about DAA and what we do, and are often willing to set and negotiate a reasonable rent so that the community can benefit from the meeting.
 Each group is autonomous, except in matters affecting other groups or DAA as a whole.

 Don’t be shy about explaining what DAA and your meeting is about, many people will be encouraged by what you are trying to do.
 “What is DAA?” leaflets are available to order on our Literature & Key Tags page.

 Once you finalize your location, set the date and time for the regular meeting.
-Send all this info to DAA USA and we will get it added to the Find A Meeting page.
+Send all this info to DAA USA in the form on this page and we will get it added to the Find A Meeting page.
 At that point, spread the word and schedule a founders meeting where the group conscience will determine the meeting format.
-Depending on the size of the group, you can also discuss service positions within the group - keeping the spirit of rotation in mind.
+Depending on the size of the group, you can also discuss service positions within the group – keeping the spirit of rotation in mind.
 Ordering key tags and literature can be done right from the website on our Literature & Key Tags page.

-Visit our Add or Update Meeting Information to provide new or updated meeting information to DAA USA
+Click Here, to provide new meeting information to DAA USA

 SUGGESTED OPENING AND CLOSING